Are you thinking about Cancun for your next holiday? Then check out my ultimate travel guide on what to do in Cancun for the best holiday ever!

 Alternatively, you can get a gold ticket is £91 (US$130) which gives you a table (handy if you don’t want to be up on your feet all night) and access to premium drinks.

 My top tips is to make sure you’re wearing very comfortable shoes because you’ll be up on your feet dancing all night!
+This is the best night out in Cancun!

-Top things to take with you to Cancun
+Top things to take to Cancun

 Sunscreen – obviously things can get pretty toasty out in Mexico.